-Over one year (2016) +0.3% Over four years (2013-2016, per annum) +0.2%
+Over one year (2017) +0.4%

+Over four years (2014-2017, per annum) +0.3%

 The Money Market Fund absorbs the excess or shortfall in the daily operating requirements of the City.
 The fund ensures that sufficient cash and liquid assets are available to cover the City's short-term obligations.
-The time horizon of the fund is one year or less, depending on the City's forecast of commitments.
+As such, the fund is solely invested in money market securities with a time horizon of one year or less, depending on the City's forecast of commitments.